airbnb/chronon/README.md

 run.py --mode log-flattener --conf production/joins/quickstart/training_set.v2 --log-table default.chronon_log_table --schema-table default.quickstart_schema_v1
 ```

+This creates a `default.quickstart_training_set_v2_logged` table that contains the results of each of the fetch requests that you previously made, along with the timestamp at which you made them and the `user` that you requested.

+**Note:** Once you run the above command, it will create and "close" the log partitions, meaning that if you make additional fetches on the same day (UTC time) it will not append.
+If you want to go back and generate more requests for online/offline consistency, you can drop the table (run `DROP TABLE default.quickstart_training_set_v2_logged` in a `spark-sql` shell) before rerunning the above command.

 Now you can compute consistency metrics with this command:

 ```bash
 run.py --mode consistency-metrics-compute --conf production/joins/quickstart/training_set.v2
 ```

+This job takes will take the primary key(s) and timestamps from the log table (`default.quickstart_training_set_v2_logged` in this case), and uses those to create and run a join backfill.
+It then compares the backfilled results to the actual logged values that were fetched online

-This job produces two output tables:
+It produces two output tables:

 1. `default.quickstart_training_set_v2_consistency`: A human readable table that you can query to see the results of the consistency checks.
-   1. You can enter a sql shell by running `spark-sql` from your docker bash sesion, then query the table, but note that it has many columns (multiple metrics per feature).
+   1. You can enter a sql shell by running `spark-sql` from your docker bash sesion, then query the table.
+   2. Note that it has many columns (multiple metrics per feature), so you might want to run a `DESC default.quickstart_training_set_v2_consistency` first, then select a few columns that you care about to query.
-2. `quickstart_training_set_v2_consistency_upload`: A list of KV bytes that is uploaded to the online KV store, that can be used to power online data quality monitoring flows.
+2. `default.quickstart_training_set_v2_consistency_upload`: A list of KV bytes that is uploaded to the online KV store, that can be used to power online data quality monitoring flows.
+Not meant to be human readable.

 ## Conclusion